prathimacode-hub/IoT-Spot/Minor Scripts/Arduino/Automatic Fan/README.md

 # Automatic Fan
 ## AIM:
-To Start the Fan as the Temperature Increaes.
+Temperature Controlled Fan Simulation In Tinker Cad

 ## Purpose:
-Temperature Controlled Fan
+To Start the Fan as the Temperature Is Ceratain Temperature is Reached.
+Also Increse the Fan Speed as the Temperature rises.

 ## Short Description:
 **Requirements:**